pscohn/queue/README.md

 TODO

+- delete lists
 - tests
+- drag and drop todos to order them
-- implement list items with editing, completing, drag and drop
+- drag and drop todos to different lists
 - read more on smart/container components
 - hot reloading
 - css modules